Ankr-network/ankr-docs/docs/Earn/liquid-staking/dot/dot-liquid-staking-introduction.md

 ### No technical knowledge required

 Receive an easier staking experience with no technical knowledge necessary.
-Liquid Staking makes staking as easy as a swap: exchange your DOT for the reward-earning aDOTb token.
+Liquid Staking makes staking as easy as a swap: exchange your DOT for the reward earning aDOTb token.

 ### Enhanced decentralization